Architecting Android...The clean way?

 As a conclusion I strongly recommend you give it a try and see and share your results and experiences, as well as any other approach you’ve found that works better: we do know that continuous improvement is always a very good and positive thing.

-I hope you have found this article useful and, as always, any feedback is very welcome.
+I hope you have found this article useful and, as always, any feedback is more than welcome.

 - Clean architecture github repository – master branch